 Even after I left the bee staff, I still enjoyed watching the competition each year.
 I would test myself against the barrage of words that other spellers had to negotiate, and enjoyed the thrill of seeing spellers get words right, while commiserating with those who missed.

 The bee is a big part of my life, and I don’t ever see that changing.
 The English language is just too fascinating, and the excitement of competition had me hooked from the moment I spelled “population” and won my first bee.
-I hope to share that experience with many other students in the future.
+As a spelling coach, I hope to share that experience with many other students in the future.